mobilecoinfoundation/mcips/text/0000-confidential-token-ids.md

 This is a substantial change to the protocol, and a breaking change for clients.
 Other drawbacks include:

-- Increasing complexity of TXOs and transaction construction & validation
+- Increasing complexity of TxOuts and transaction construction & validation
 - Increasing the transaction validation footprint in the enclave to include Proof of Opening
 - Increasing the amount of data on the ledger
 - `masked_token_id` bytes must be plumbed everywhere, in Fog and clients, but no more serious changes are needed in Fog.
 Note that if the TokenType was not confidential, Fog Ledger would need a much larger change in order to properly select rings